argoproj/argo-workflows/docs/upgrading.md

 Custom metrics, as defined by a workflow, could be defined as one type (say counter) in one workflow, and then as a histogram of the same name in a different workflow.
 This would work in 3.5 if the first usage of the metric had reached TTL and been deleted.
 This will no-longer work in 3.6, and custom metrics may not be redefined.
 It doesn't really make sense to change a metric in this way, and the OpenTelemetry SDK prevents you from doing so.

+`metricsTTL` for histogram metrics is not functional as opentelemetry doesn't allow deletion of metrics.
+This is faked via asynchronous meters for the other metric types.

 ## Upgrading to v3.5

 There are no known breaking changes in this release.